naasking/AutoDiffSharp/README.md

              new Number(x1, 0, 0, 0),
              new Number(x2, 0, 0, 0));

-When you only want one or two of the derivatives, the ϵ coefficient of all other parameters would be zero, and all of those array slots filled with zeroes would stay zero throughout the whole computation.
+When you only want one of the derivatives, the ϵ coefficient of all other parameters would be zero, and all of those array slots filled with zeroes would stay zero throughout the whole computation.
 So toss them out!
-Create a representation that doesn't incur any array allocations at all by replacing `Derivatives` with a single `System.Double` corresponding to the one parameter that's being differentiated.
-That parameter gets a 1 as the extra term when differentiating.
+Create a Number type that doesn't incur any array allocations at all by replacing `Derivatives` with a single `System.Double` corresponding to the one parameter that's being differentiated.
+That parameter gets a 1 as the extra term when differentiating, the rest all start with 0.

 So while you can only differentiate with respect to one variable at a time, you only need to carry around an extra double for each step in the calculation.
 This would be very efficient!